La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 bangu
 : … is a language used by … (someone)

-However, Lojban letters directly correspond to sounds.
-Therefore, there are some rules for adapting names to how they are written in Lojban.
-This may sound strange — after all, a name is a name — but in fact all languages do this to some extent.
-For example, English speakers tend to pronounce _Jose_ something like _Hozay_, and _Margaret_ in Chinese is _Magelita_.
-Some sounds just don't exist in some languages, so you need to rewrite the name so that it only contains Lojban sounds, and is spelt according to letter-sound correspondence.
+Lojban letters directly correspond to sounds, so there are some rules for adapting names to how they are written in Lojban.
+This may sound strange — after all, a name is a name — but all languages do this to some extent.
+For example, English speakers tend to pronounce _Jose_ as _Hozay_, and _Margaret_ in Chinese is _Magelita_.
+Some sounds simply don't exist in some languages, so you need to rewrite the name so that it only contains Lojban sounds and is spelt according to letter-sound correspondence.

-Example:
+For example:

 la .djansyn.
 : Johnson (probably, closer to American pronunciation)

 la .suzyn.
-: Susan

-In the English name _Susan_ the two letters _s_ are pronounced differently.
-The second one is actually a _z_, and the _a_ is not really an _a_ sound, it's the "schwa" explained in the beginning of this chapter.
-So _Susan_ is written as **.suzyn.** in Lojban.
+: Susan (the two letters _s_ are pronounced differently: the second one is actually a _z_, and the _a_ is not really an _a_ sound)

 Pay attention to how the name is pronounced natively.
-Thus, the English and French names _Robert_ come out differently in Lojban: the English name is rather **.robyt.** in UK English, or **.rabyrt.** in some American dialects, but the French is **.rober.**
+As a result, the English and French names _Robert_ come out differently in Lojban: the English name is **.robyt.** in UK English, or **.rabyrt.** in some American dialects, but the French is **.rober.**

 Here are "Lojbanizations" of some names: